-A thread that is ready to run is moved from New to Runnable state.
+A thread that is ready to run is moved from the New to Runnable state.
 In this state, a thread might actually be running or it might be in Ready To Run state.
 Once the thread comes in the Runnable state then it occupies the CPU and starts processing the code.
 In this state, there is an intermediate state called “Ready To Run”.
-Such state comes because every thread runs for a short while and then pauses and relinquishes the CPU to another thread so that other threads can get a chance to run.
+Such a state comes because every thread runs for a short while and then pauses and relinquishes the CPU to another thread so that other threads can get a chance to run.
 But all such threads lay under Runnable State whether they are in Ready To Run or currently running state.
-It is the responsibility of the thread scheduler to give chance to each thread to run.
+It is the responsibility of the thread scheduler to give a chance to each thread to run.

 5. Timed Waiting:

-A thread lies in the state of timed waiting when it calls a method like wait(), sleep(), join(), park() with a timeout parameter.
+A thread lies in the state of timed waiting when it calls a method like wait(), sleep(), join(), and park() with a timeout parameter.
 A thread lies in this state until the timeout is completed or until a notification is received.